 10 Facts About Ankylosing Spondylitis

 Ankylosing spondylitis is pronounced ank-kih-low-sing spon-dill-eye-tiss.
 It is often referred to simply as AS.
 Ankylosis means “fusion” and spondylitis means “inflammation of the spine.”
-Here are the basic facts about this form of chronic autoimmune arthritis.
+Here are the basic facts about this form of chronic immune-mediated inflammatory disease.

 What is AS?